-With Android and iOS car integration becoming the new big thing, Parrot have beaten most to it with their release of the Parrot Asteroid range, especially the Parrot Asteroid Tablet.
+With Android and iOS car integration becoming the new big thing, Parrot has beaten most to it with their release of the Parrot Asteroid range, especially the Parrot Asteroid Tablet.
 Now you can drive, make hands free calls, listen to streaming music, radio, MP3’s and even now check your Facebook status on the move, all without having to buy a new car.

 The Parrot Asteroid Tablet seems to be an all in one, out the box Satellite Navigation unit, Bluetooth Hands-Free kit, and also a multimedia device (Nav-Media system).
 What more could you want inside your car, even better still, this is an aftermarket installation kit, which will fit any vehicle.